giantswarm/docs/src/content/ui-api/management-api/authorization/index.md

 3. **Organization admin**: users who have full permissions to resources belonging to a specific [organization]({{< relref "/general/organizations" >}}).

-4. **Admin**: a type of user that has permission to create, modify, and delete most types of resources in the management cluster.
+4. **Admin**: a type of user that has permission to create, modify, and delete most types of resources in the Management Cluster.

 Next we show how to configure access for these example cases.
 Please take into account these remarks for all example manifests: